Reduced basis stochastic Galerkin methods for partial differential equations with random inputs: Problem setting and stochastic Galerkin method

 where $\delta_{jk}$ is the Kronecker delta function.
-As usual, $\left\{\Phi_j(\sv)\right\}_{j=1}^{\Nxi}$ consists of orthonormal polynomials with total degrees up to $p$, and $p$ is referred as the gPC order.
-Then the dimension of $S_p$ is given by $\Nxi=(m+p)!/(m!p!)$.
+As usual, $\left\{\Phi_j(\sv)\right\}_{j=1}^{\Nxi}$ consists of orthonormal polynomials with total degrees up to $p$, and $p$ is referred to as the gPC order.
+Then the dimension of $S_p$ is given by $\Nxi=(m+p)!/(m!p!)$, , where $m$ is the number of random variables.
 For more details about gPC, the readers can consult Refs.~\cite{Xiu2010,Xiu2002wiener}.